 A Girl and Three Sweethearts is the first, in a long time after Nodame Cantabile, Dorama or J-Drama I watched.
-It’s also the first one that is a non-fantasy drama, makes me rethink my view about Japanese actors, make me feel kilig again, because of its actors' real-life romance.
+It’s also the first one that is a non-fantasy drama, that makes me rethink my view about Japanese actors and makes me feel kilig again because of its actors' real-life romance.

 Growing up, my familiarity with anime and supersentai metaseries has been influencing my perspective about Japanese entertainment.
 It matters whenever I watch TV and film adaptations or anime-like acting.
-I prefer drawings or animations if it's anime-like.
+I prefer drawings or animations if it's anime-like story.